Carel van der Merwe: Writing

 Van der Merwe only started writing in his early forties.
 In 2004 he published his first short story, The Water Mountains, in a UK short story collection.
 In 2007 he published his debut novels, No Man's Land and Nasleep, written by him in English and Afrikaans respectively.
 No Man's Land was shortlisted for the Commonwealth Prize as well as the M-Net Literary Awards, and Nasleep for the UJ Literary Prize.

 Van der Merwe also wrote his next novel in English and Afrikaans, and Shark and Geldwolf were published in 2009.
 Geldwolf was shortlisted for the M-Net Literary Awards (film category), and awarded the Eugène Marais Prize by the South African Academy for Arts and Science.

 In 2012 his third novel was published, once again written by him English and Afrikaans, as Shadow and Skaduwee respectively.

 In 2015 he published Donker Stroom - Eugène Marais en die Anglo-Boereoorlog, a biography of the famous South African poet and naturalist Eugène Marais.
 It was awarded the KykNET-Rapport Prize (non-fiction), as well as the Protea Boekhuis Prize and the L.W.
 Hiemstra Prize by the South African Academy for Arts and Sciences.
 It was also short-listed for the South African Literary Awards (non-fiction) award.

 In 2019 Van der Merwe published Kansvatter: Die rustelose lewe van Ben Viljoen, a biography of Ben Viljoen, an enigmatic Boer War general.
 It was awarded the KykNET-Rapport Book prize (non-fiction), the ATKV Book prize (non-fiction), as well as the Protea Boekhuis Prize by the South African Academy for Arts and Sciences.
 It was also shortlisted for the South African Literary Awards (non-fiction) award.

+In 2026 Van der Merwe published his fourth novel, Die Serwier, in Afrikaans.
+It is a literary thriller set in Serbia and South Africa.
+Major Viktor Vesić, a Serbian spy, is sent to South Africa to investigate the murder of a fellow agent.
+A reviewer stated that "this form of realism that so convincingly leads to blood and drama has something of John le Carré's espionage novels in its sinews."